Dear friends of Faith and Fasting, I am so pleased to share with you that my first book, Land of Promise, was published on Amazon.com!

 This book takes a closer look at Old Testament prophecy and dares to suggest the U.S.A. was in prophecy all along, spoken of by the prophet Isaiah, for one, as a land where God’s people would gather in greater numbers in the last centuries.

-It sounds crazy, I know, but the Biblical evidence is surprising and extremely compelling.
+It sounds crazy, I know, especially for a traditional and conservative Protestant like me, but the Biblical evidence is surprising and extremely compelling.

 Anyway, I wanted you to be among the first to hear about Land of Promise.
 I’ve printed the Introduction here for you to sample.
 Have a blessed day!